alessandrograssi10/AlpineVision/README.md

 # 🏂❄️AlpineVision-LTW PROJECT🏂❄️
-LTW PROJECT in which our team is creating a modern Ski Mask web store  called "Alpine Vision"
+LTW PROJECT in which our team is creating a modern Ski Mask web store  called "Alpine Vision".